-8. Providing a constitutional basis for criminalizing homelessness
+7. Providing a constitutional basis for criminalizing homelessness

 Criminalizing homelessness has been a recurring aim of the governing coalition, both on central and local governmental level.
 For example, the new Petty Offence Act, which was adopted in 2012, set out that living on public premises and storing related personal property on public premises constituted a petty offence, and those living in public premises may have been punished with a fine or with confinement.
-"Anti-homeless" rules were also criticized by UN experts on extreme poverty and on housing who called on Hungary to reconsider the legislation on criminalizing homelessness.
+"Anti-homeless" rules were also criticized by UN experts on extreme poverty and on housing who called on Hungary to reconsider the legislation on criminalizing homelessness.30

 In its Decision 38/2012.
 (XI.
-14.) the CC abolished, among others, the respective provisions of the Petty Offence Act, stating that criminalizing the status of homelessness is unconstitutional, since it violates human dignity: "[N]or the removal of homeless persons from public premises, nor urging them to draw on social maintenance may not be considered such a legitimate, constitutional aim which would substantiate that the living of homeless persons on public premises is declared a petty offence.
-Homelessness is a social problem,
+14.) the CC abolished, among others, the respective provisions of the Petty Offence Act, stating that criminalizing the status of homelessness is unconstitutional,